-B. Location

-- Off-street vehicle parking for single-family attached dwellings, single-family detached dwellings, and residential homes shall be located on the same lot as the associated dwelling, unless shared parking is approved per Subsection 19.605.4. - 2.
-No portion of the required parking space for single-family attached dwellings, single-family detached dwellings, or residential homes is allowed within the following areas.
+- B. Location - 1.
+Off-street vehicle parking shall be located on the same lot as the associated dwelling, unless shared parking is approved per Subsection 19.605.4. - 2.
+No portion of the required parking space is allowed within the following areas.
 See Figure 19.607.1.B.2.
-These standards do not apply to off-street parking for cottage clusters, which are subject to the standards in Subsection 19.505.4.

-C. Parking Surface Materials
+These standards do not apply to off-street parking for cottage clusters, which are subject to the standards in Subsection 19.505.4. - C. Parking Surface Materials

-Parking of vehicles on a property with a single-family attached dwellings, single-family detached dwelling, or residential home shall only be allowed on surfaces described in Subsection 19.607.1.C.
+Parking of vehicles shall only be allowed on surfaces described in Subsection 19.607.1.C.